By: Raymond J. Kotwicki, MD, MPH, Charles B. West Chief Medical Officer

-Often when people colloquially refer to a behavior or approach as “OCD” – for example, “My boss is SO OCD about filing!” – they are really referring to Obsessive-Compulsive Personality Disorder, or OCPD.
+Often when people colloquially refer to behavior or approach as “OCD”—for example, “My boss is SO OCD about filing!”—they are really referring to Obsessive-Compulsive Personality Disorder or OCPD.
 Someone with OCPD may have rigid behaviors in certain situations or may prefer to do things a certain way.

 Someone with OCPD may have rigid behaviors in certain situations or may prefer to do things a certain way.

-People with OCPD do not have obsessional thinking for hours a day that is disabling.
+People with OCPD do not have obsessional thinking for hours a day, which is disabling.
 And people with OCPD do not have compulsions.
 They have a desire for things to be done in a certain order; they like routine and organization.
 Their behavior stems from a personality characteristic and is not compulsive behavior driven by obsessive thinking.

 Children and adolescents cannot be diagnosed with OCPD or any other personality disorder.